| caep-interop | May 2026 | |

 credential_typeReceivers MUST interpret all allowable values of this field.
 Transmitters MAY generate any allowable value of this field¶

-reason_adminTransmitters MUST populate this value with a non-empty string¶
+reason_adminTransmitters MUST populate this value with a non-empty object¶

 previous_statusReceivers MUST interpret all allowable values of this field.
 Transmitters MAY generate any allowable value of this field¶